SasikaA073/Unilink-social-media-platform-m/README.md

     In Windows,

         python -m venv "MyVirtEnv"
-        cd MyVirtEnv\Scripts
-        activate

-    Don't forget to return to the path where manage.py is in.
+        source MyVirtEnv\Scripts\activate

     If your Python virtual environment works fine, then in the command line should be something similar to this.

         (MyVirtEnv) C:\Users\Foo